deciob/nightcharts-old/bower_components/curl/README.md

 	* Updates READMEs in the plugin and loader folders.
 	* Drops dojo 1.6 compatibility in the "kitchen sink" distribution.
 	* Adds new dojo 1.8 distribution.
-* 0.7.6
-	* Adds compatibility with dojo 1.8 and 1.9, including the ability to provide `has` configuration via `curl.config()`.
-(Requires use of the curl/shim/dojo18 shim.)
-	* Fixes many bugs in the i18n and cjsm11 cram (build) plugins.
-	* Stops encoding the output of the cram plugins that emit javascript code.
-	* Adds code documentation improvements in the plugins.
-	* Applies Seriously overdue README updates.
-	* Restores text! plugin functionality to the "kitchen sink" build.
-* 0.7.5
-	* Can now resolve relative plugin ids in local require (bug fix).

 ----------------------------------------